cssnr/virustotal-action/README.md

 ### Update Release

-The Update Release option will append text similar to this:
+The Update Release option will append text similar to this to the release body:

 ---
 🛡️ **VirusTotal Results:**